enron-2/money-trees/README.md

 - First an npmjs account has to be created and a free organisation needs to be created.
 - This organisation now serves as the scope/namespace and nobody can create a public package with the name `@<chosen namespace during setup>/<package-name>` except the owner of the npmjs account.
 - This project can then be setup with the created organisation.
-- You then create a new github repository and initiate a new package under it by running:
+- You then create a new GitHub repository and initiate a new package under it by running:

 ```bash
 $ npm init --scope=<chosen namespace during setup>
 ```

-- Once the the new package is ready to be used, a `git push` or merge to main uploads the `/@<chosen namespace during setup>/<package-name>` to the private repository of CodeArtifact.
+- Once the new package is ready to be used, a `git push` or merge to main uploads the `@<chosen namespace during setup>/<package-name>` to the private repository of CodeArtifact.
 - You then have to sign into CodeArtifact with the following command

 ```bash
 $ aws codeartifact login --tool npm --domain <company> --repository base-<company> --namespace <scope>
 ```

-- Now any `npm install /@<chosen namespace during setup>/<package-name>` will consider the private repository for CodeArtifact and install that latest version.
+- Now any `npm install @<chosen namespace during setup>/<package-name>` will consider the private repository for CodeArtifact and install that latest version.
 - During the setup script there will be a link to access the dashboard for the project
 - The dashboard will then display all the packages and projects associated with the orgnisation created earlier
-- You can then select the report vulnerability to report a vulnerability into the databse that can then be viewed in the dashboard
+- You can then select the report vulnerability to report a vulnerability into the database that can then be viewed in the dashboard

 ## Team